-Fourth grade is an important — and challenging — year for reading.
+Fourth grade is a year of challenging reading.
 Over the past several years, your child has been solidifying foundational skills like decoding and fluency.
-Now, your child is poised to try more difficult fiction and nonfiction fare.
+Now, your child is poised to try more difficult fiction and nonfiction.
 Luckily, help from grown-ups is expected.
-Be ready and available to assist as your child tackles all these tough fourth grade reading texts.
+Be ready and available to assist your child with all these tough texts.

-By fourth grade, your child’s decoding and fluency abilities should be skyrocketing after several years of working on these two super skills.
-(Decoding is being able to use patterns to figure out words and decipher their separate sounds; fluency means knowing how to read quickly and accurately.)
-This year, your fourth grader will need to rely on ever more sophisticated decoding and fluency abilities in order to tackle more challenging texts, from novels and nonfiction books to magazine articles and online research.
+By fourth grade, your child’s decoding and fluency abilities should be strong.
+Decoding is being able to use patterns to figure out new words and decipher their separate sounds.
+Fluency means knowing how to read quickly and accurately.
+This year, your fourth grader will need more sophisticated decoding and fluency abilities in order to tackle more challenging texts, from novels and nonfiction books to magazine articles and online research.

 Exploring fiction and nonfiction

-Get ready for a challenging year!
-Your fourth grader will continue to split reading time between literature (including stories, dramas, and poetry) and nonfiction works of history, social studies, science, and even some technical texts (think maps and charts) — but expect both the content and language to challenge your child.
-Under the Common Core Standards, the same texts are used in fourth and fifth grade, but the big difference is that fourth graders are only expected to tackle the easier texts by themselves and should get help with such words and concepts.
+Your fourth grader should continue to split reading time between literature (including stories, dramas, and poetry) and nonfiction (including history, social studies, and science).
+Expect both the content and language to challenge your child.
+Under the Common Core Standards, the same texts are used in fourth and fifth grade, but the big difference is that fourth graders are only expected to tackle the easier texts by themselves and should get help with new words and concepts.

-Think of it like using reading comprehension skills to build an account — like a bank account — full of knowledge.
-In every poem, story, passage, or book read, fourth graders are expected to glean the main point, message, and a few key facts, relate it to what they already know, and “bank” the knowledge for future use.
+In every poem, story, or book read, fourth graders are expected to learn the main point, a message, and a few key facts, relate this information to what they already know, and “bank” the knowledge for future use.